-I started by roasting onions, peppers, garlic and tomatillos in my oven until toasty on the outside, but juicy on the inside.
+I started my chicken enchilada recipe by roasting onions, jalapeno peppers, garlic and tomatillos in my oven until toasty on the outside, but juicy on the inside.
 You can do this with a regular conventional oven, but I like to use the convection setting on my KitchenAid Oven because it makes the outside of the veggies really crisp, for a smokey roasted flavor.

 Then I put all the veggies in my lovely 16 cup KitchenAid Food Processor with some cumin and cilantro.
 PS, if you are looking for an amazing food processor, this thing is a beast and I love it!

 Puree until mostly smooth, and you’ve got the best fresh-made salsa verde, this side of the Rio Grande.

 Then combine cooked chicken, some of the salsa verde, sour cream and cheese.
 (I always use leftover chicken or pick up a rotissserie chicken at the grocery store to save time.)
 Roll the mixture in tortillas and cover with more salsa verde and cheese.